 However, there aren’t many studies out there looking at long-term weight loss as it connects to green tea.
 In other words, stay active and eat healthily, and consider adding a cup or two a day to boost your results.

-One of the most widely-touted benefits of green tea is its connection to cancer.
-Some studies have found that drinking green tea can help treat a wide-range of cancers, including breast, colorectal, lung, and esophageal.
+One of the most widely touted benefits of green tea is its connection to cancer.
+Some studies have found that drinking green tea can help treat a wide range of cancers, including breast, colorectal, lung, and esophageal.
+Green tea contains something called EGCG which stands for epigallocatechin gallate.
+While quite a mouthful, this active substance is the main catechin in green tea and also one of its most potent antioxidants.

-Many researchers believe that polyphenols, micronutrients found in high levels in green tea, can attack and even kill cancerous cells.
+Many researchers believe that polyphenols, micronutrients found in high levels in green tea, can attack and even kill cancerous cells along with reducing the risks in the first place for oxidation and free radicals to damage healthy cells.

 While green tea is certainly packed with polyphenols and health-boosting benefits, we need more rigorous studies before we can say for certain if and how green tea can help prevent cancer, says the National Institutes of Health.

-In the meantime, it’s worth noting that countries with high consumption of green tea tend to have low rates of cancer.
+In the meantime, it’s worth noting that countries with high consumption of green tea tend to have a lower risk when it comes to their rates of cancer.
 And while there are likely a lot of reasons for this, it’s enough for us to add green tea to our daily routine.

 Carving out a few minutes for a tea break might improve your heart health in significant ways.
 Here’s how:

-Reduces your risk of a heart attack: One study that followed Japanese participants for over 11 years found that those who drank five or more cups of green tea per day were 26 percent less likely to die of a heart attack or stroke than those who didn’t.
+Reduces your risk of a heart attack: One study that followed Japanese participants for over 11 years found that those who drank five or more cups of green tea per day were 26 percent less likely to die of cardiovascular disease, a heart attack, or stroke than those who didn’t.

-Lowers bad cholesterol: Green tea contains polyphenols called catechins, which have been shown to reduce LDL cholesterol.
-And that’s a good thing because high LDL cholesterol levels increase your risk of a heart attack.
+- Helps to lower cholesterol: Green tea contains polyphenols called catechins, which have been shown to reduce LDL cholesterol.
+And that’s a good thing because high LDL cholesterol levels increase the risk factors that can lead to a heart attack.

 - Regulates blood pressure: In a meta-analysis of 13 studies about the effects of green tea on blood pressure, researchers concluded that green tea can significantly reduce both systolic and diastolic blood pressure.